hschellman/merge-utils-test/spec_v1.md

 Utilities needed: data merging scripts that perform the merge of data and generate a checksum for the output.

-Root  → hadd or custom
+1)        Root  → hadd or custom
-Art-root → art
+2)        Art-root → art
-Hdf5 → ???
+3)        Hdf5 → ???
-Generic files → tar/gzip
+4)        Generic files → tar/gzip
-Utilities needed: List generation
+5)        Utilities needed: List generation

-At the list generation stage, we need methods that
+### At the list generation stage, we need methods that

-Can take a metacat query or list of input files and check for duplicates in that list validate the metadata for those input files is ok Check that the metadata of the input files is consistent within requirements (see below) Delivery methods
+-         Can take a metacat query or list of input files
+-         check for duplicates in that list
+-         validate the metadata for those input files is ok
+-         Check that the metadata of the input files is consistent within requirements (see below)

+## Delivery methods

 1)        A rucio or metacat dataset with files declared to metacat
 2)        A disk directory with data files and their metadata which have not been declared